InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images

 \subsection{Generalization to Synthesized Dental}

-Fig.~\ref{figdental} displays the visual comparison of different MAR methods on synthesized dental CT images with different numbers of dental fillings, where all the DL-based MAR comparison methods are trained on synthesized DeepLesion data (focusing on abdomen and thorax).
-The corresponding quantitative results are reported in Table~\ref{tabdental} where the average PSNR/SSIM and the STDs on the entire Dental datset are also included.}
+Fig.~\ref{figdental} displays the visual comparison of different MAR methods on synthesized dental CT images with different numbers of dental fillings, where all the DL-based MAR comparison methods are trained on synthesized DeepLesion data (focusing on abdomen and thorax). {The corresponding quantitative results are reported in Table~\ref{tabdental} where the average PSNR/SSIM and the STDs on the entire Dental datset are also included.}

 From the listed results, we have several observations: 1) Due to the domain gap between thorax CT and dental CT, almost all the benchmarking methods leave obvious artifacts in the reconstructed CT images to some extent.
-In contrast, the performances of our InDuDoNet+ and the previously proposed InDuDoNet are still competing, owning to the inherent incorporation of physical imaging constraints; 2) In the cross-body-site (from abdomen/thorax CT to dental CT) scenario, InDuDoNet+ is evidently superior to InDuDoNet, which substantiates the effectiveness of the proposed model-driven Prior-net. {Fig.~\ref{fig:dentalbox} presents the boxplots for PSNR/SSIM of different comparing methods on the entire synthesized Dental datasets.
+In contrast, the performances of our InDuDoNet+ and the previously proposed InDuDoNet are still competitive, owning to the inherent incorporation of physical imaging constraints; 2) In the cross-body-site (from abdomen/thorax CT to dental CT) scenario, InDuDoNet+ is evidently superior to InDuDoNet, which substantiates the effectiveness of the proposed model-driven Prior-net. {Fig.~\ref{fig:dentalbox} presents the boxplots for PSNR/SSIM of different comparing methods on the entire synthesized Dental datasets.
 It can be seen that our proposed InDuDoNet+ steadily achieves higher PSNR/SSIM scores and shows competitive generalization ability.}